 I wouldn’t say I “enjoy” stress, but I certainly function well in it.
 In fact, I work better under a deadline.
 In my new job, I continued living as I had been.
 I was constantly stressed, staying up late, and not thinking much about what this high-stress situation could be doing to my body.
-As a result, I eventually would struggle with chronic fatigue, pain, and overall wellness for the next few years.
+As a result, I eventually would struggle with feeling tired and having a lot of discomfort, and just my overall wellness for the next few years.
 At the time I struggled to see any positives.
 Now, I would say that through the process, I learned to treat my body the way it deserves to be treated.
 I gave my lifestyle a complete overhaul.
 I changed my diet, my sleeping habits, cut out all alcohol and placed my own health at the very top of my priorities.

 My MONQ diffuser is one of the many tools I keep in my “box” of well-being.
 I also try to remember tons of water, enough sleep, a plant-based diet, and plenty of time outdoors.
-Stress and anxiety have been patterns in my life since a young age, so I first gravitated towards the Zen blend.
+Stress has always been a pattern in my life since a young age, so I first gravitated towards the Zen blend.
 I always have Zen with me, no matter where I am, just in case I need the instant calming aroma.
-I also struggle with side effects from most medications, so I love that aromatherapy is a natural way to adjust your mood.
+I also struggle with fluctuating moods, so I love that aromatherapy is a natural way to adjust your mood.
 Many of us have extremely busy and hectic schedules.
 I think it’s important to take some time out of the day and try to breathe and unwind.

-On days that I struggle with fatigue, I’ll still have some coffee- along with plenty of water and my MONQ active blend to wake me up.
+On days that I struggle with getting moving, I’ll still have some coffee- along with plenty of water and my MONQ Lively blend to wake me up.
 I also love the outdoor blends on days when I’m stuck in the city.
 Although I love Nashville, I grew up in the woods, and the Forest blend makes me feel like I’m back at my parents’ house.